xmlet/XsdParser/README.md

 <div align="justify">
     <ul>
         <li>
-            <a href="https://github.com/xmlet/XsdParser/pull/34" title="XsdAnnotation not filled in for XsdEnumeration">Issue 34</a>
+            <a href="https://github.com/xmlet/XsdParser/pull/34" title="XsdAnnotation not filled in for XsdEnumeration">Details</a>
             Fixed an issue where restrictions contents weren't being parsed.
         </li>
         <li>